gfarnsworth/QaChallenge/README.md

 Welcome :wave:

-This is the end to end automation suite for DriveTime's public desktop site.
+This is the end to end automation suite for Glen's Palocity QA Challenge!
 The project uses:

 [Protractor](https://www.protractortest.org/#/  "Protractor")